Vargdidan/CombatMate/README.md

-# CombatMate
+# DungeonMate
-A combat tool for DnD
+A mate for you travels and dungeon exploring!

 ## Comments:
 - ~~Pressing one of the input-fields should promt a text-edit box to appear in the middle of the screen.~~ **Nah**